* See Disclaimer on Footer *

 • From commercial standards

 The first step in growing is planting your cannabis seeds or clones in the BudCups™, or your choice of starting pot.
-In this lesson we cover what helps increase root growth from the very beginning, how much to water your seedling, and why you should avoid the paper-towel method.
+In this lesson we will cover what helps increase root growth from the very beginning, how much to water your seedling, and why you should avoid the paper-towel method.

 After the 6th node of your plant appears, it is time to top it by cutting the 6th node off.
 After this is done, your plant will grow its side branches to gain more light exposure and airflow, and set up your initial stalk structure for later success.